Visitor volume down slightly on Oregon Coast, spending up

-But many hotel operators have not felt the slight decline and say that 2017 was an exceptionally good year, in part because of higher room and transportation costs and travelers who are opting to stay longer, The Daily Astorian reported , based on the findings of the 2018 Oregon Travel Impact study.
+Many hotel operators have not felt the slight decline, however, and say that 2017 was an exceptionally good year, in part because of higher room and transportation costs and travelers who are choosing to stay longer, The Daily Astorian reported , based on the findings of the 2018 Oregon Travel Impact study.

 The report shows tourism spending has increased 2.2 percent overall, while bookings for hotels and rentals dropped 1.3 percent overall between 2016 and 2017.
+The decline on the northern coast was 1.7 percent.

 Most Read Nation & World Stories